 Are you having trouble uploading a new photo on Instagram?
 You open the app, click the right buttons, but nothing happens.
 And then you realize: for some reason, you can’t post on Instagram.

 You’re not the only person who’s experiencing this problem.
 In fact, it’s a lot more common than you might have thought.
-In this article, we’ll talk about this common Instagram not posting photo issue and what you can do to fix this error.
+In this article, we’ll talk about this common Instagram not posting photo issue and what you can do to fix the Instagram not posted yet try again error.

 Instagram Not Posting Photo

 Like all social media platforms out there, Instagram can have issues every now and then that may affect users’ ability to post anything.
-Sometimes the entire site is down, while other times, it’s just a glitch or a bug that the developers overlooked.
+Sometimes the entire site is down, while other times, it’s just a glitch or a bug in the Instagram app that the developers overlooked.

 However, most of the time, it’s not entirely Instagram’s fault as to why you can’t post.
-Actually, there are a multitude of reasons why you might not be able to post on the popular social media app, including large file sizes, faulty internet connections, and full data caches.
+Actually, there are a multitude of reasons why an Instagram photo can’t be posted, including large file sizes, faulty internet connections, and full data caches.

 Restart Your Phone

 Sometimes, the easiest solution may be the answer.
-If you’re unable to post a photo on Instagram, try restarting your phone.
+If you’re unable to post a photo on Instagram app, try restarting your phone.
 A simple restart may solve whatever temporary software issue you’re experiencing.

 On an iPhone, hold down the power button together with the home button for about 3 seconds until it goes black and you see the white Apple logo.